alexghow903/MathRPG/README.md

 ## Downloads

 * [Windows Executable](gamewindowsexport)
-  * Download the entire folder and run the .exe file inside of it OR store the .exe file and the .pck file in the same folder and run the .exe file.
+  * Download Mathrpg.exe and pck.zip, then extract pck.zip and place Mathrpg.exe inside the resulting folder named "pck" (this folder can be safely renamed).
+Running Mathrpg.exe from inside this folder will run the game.

 ## Overview